Which city is cheaper, Nashville or Chattanooga?

 Chattanooga receives a lot of rain in the summer.
 Chattanooga usually gets more rain in July than Nashville.
 Chattanooga gets 5.2 inches (131 mm) of rain, while Nashville receives 3.9 inches (99 mm) of rain this time of the year.

 Both Nashville and Chattanooga are popular destinations to visit in the autumn with plenty of activities.
+Most visitors come to Chattanooga for the hiking trails and the shopping scene during these months.
 Also, the autumn months attract visitors to Nashville because of the city's sights and attractions, the shopping scene, and the music scene.

 In October, Chattanooga is generally around the same temperature as Nashville.
-Temperatures in Chattanooga average around 63°F (17°C), and Nashville stays around 62°F (17°C).
+Daily temperatures in Chattanooga average around 63°F (17°C), and Nashville fluctuates around 62°F (17°C).

 It's quite sunny in Nashville.
 The sun comes out a lot this time of the year in Chattanooga.
 Chattanooga usually receives around the same amount of sunshine as Nashville during autumn.
 Chattanooga gets 211 hours of sunny skies, while Nashville receives 212 hours of full sun in the autumn.